Ehyiah/ux-quill/README.md

 | **ClipboardModule** | The Clipboard handles copy, cut and paste between Quill and external applications [site](https://quilljs.com/docs/modules/clipboard)      |   clipboard   |    array     | [see next documentation section](#extend-quill-stimulus-controller) |                                -                                |

 ### icons
-You can customize icons used in toolbar, pass the toolbar name and a new svg exemple :
+You can customize icons used in the toolbar, pass the toolbar name and a new svg exemple :
 ```php
     'quill_extra_options' => [